MarceloKawasaki/DevOps-Projects/Containers withs Docker/Use Docker for local development/README.md

     - Default credentials
     - Login: admin and password: pass
 6. Create a new DB using Mongo Express UI
-    - Create DB to be used with Nodejs
+    - Create DB to be used with Nodejs (user-account)
-8.
-9. s
+    - Create a collection inside new user created (users)
+7. Run Application
+    - Open cmd in the directory where is the application file
+    - ```npm install``` - to install dependencies
+    - ```node server.js``` - to start the application
+    - Go to browser and type localhost:3000
+8. Make changes in the Application
+    - The changes will be updated in the Mongo Express UI